2022 Michigan Proposal 3

-2022 Michigan Proposal 3, the Right to Reproductive Freedom Initiative, also known as Reproductive Freedom for All, was a citizen-initiated proposed constitutional amendment in the state of Michigan, which was voted on as part of the 2022 Michigan elections.
+2022 Michigan Proposal 3 (also referred to as Proposal 22-3), the Right to Reproductive Freedom Initiative (also known as Reproductive Freedom for All), was a citizen-initiated proposed constitutional amendment in the state of Michigan, which was voted on as part of the 2022 Michigan elections.
 The amendment, which passed, codified reproductive rights, including access to abortion, in the Constitution of Michigan.

 Background

 Following the Dobbs v.
 Jackson Women's Health Organization ruling which overturned Roe v.
 Wade, access to abortion in Michigan became regulated by a 1931 law which criminalized abortion except in cases where the mother's life was at risk.
-The law was ruled unconstitutional by Michigan Court of Claims Judge Elizabeth L. Gleicher, characterizing the law as a violation of due process, however this is being appealed to the Michigan Supreme Court.
-Meanwhile, there was no clear constitutional protection for abortion access in Michigan, allowing further potential regulation of abortion access.
+The law was ruled unconstitutional by Michigan Court of Claims Judge Elizabeth L. Gleicher, characterizing the law as a violation of due process; however, the case was appealed to the Michigan Supreme Court.
+Regardless of the outcome of that appeal, there was no clear constitutional protection for abortion access in Michigan, making further potential regulation of abortion access by the legislature possible.

-The amendment was introduced to overturn the 1931 abortion ban and protect the right to "reproductive freedom" in the Michigan Constitution.
+The amendment was introduced to overturn the 1931 abortion ban and make the right to "reproductive freedom" explicit in the Michigan Constitution.
 The Reproductive Freedom For All ballot committee gathered 753,759 signatures for the constitutional amendment, the most ever gathered for a ballot measure in state history, and more than enough for it to be placed on the 2022 ballot.
-On August 31, the Board of State Canvassers, responsible for determining whether candidates and initiatives should be placed on the ballot, deadlocked 2–2, with challengers arguing that the initiative's wording was poorly-spaced.
+On August 31, the Board of State Canvassers, responsible for determining whether candidates and initiatives should be placed on the ballot, deadlocked 2–2, with challengers arguing that the initiative's wording was poorly spaced.
 On September 9, the Michigan Supreme Court ruled 5-2 that the initiative should be placed on the November ballot.